Soultana (Nana) Spyropoulou

 Theodora Soufli was born in Athens in 1992.
 She has studied Cultural Heritage Management University of Patras and completed her internship on collection management at the Historical Museum of Messolonghi “DIEXODOS”.
 She also has participated in seminars about Export Trading and has been trained in “Event Planning, Marketing and Management” lifelong learning program of the National & Kapodistrian University of Athens.
 She has worked as an office administrator at an import-export food company and as a volunteer at the Hellenic Book Club.
 Moreover, she is professionally involved in ballroom dancing and participates in pop-culture festivals as a receptionist and co-organizer.
 Lastly, she is also engaged in amateur poetry and she currently studies Clothing Technology – Fashion Design at Galatsi VET institute.

 Director of Communications and Marketing

-Project Coordination Officer ↘
+Head of Project Coordination ↘

 Eleni Tzounopoulou has studied Cultural Heritage Management and New Technologies at the University of Patras and she continued her studies at a Master’s level specialising in Cultural Management (MSc Hellenic Open University).
 Since 2010, she has been working at Cultural Organisations in Greece (Municipal Library-Cultural Organisation of the Municipality of Patras, Cultural Organisation of the Municipality of Eleusis) and, until now, she serves as a volunteer with NGOs, artistic organisations and universities in Greece and abroad, on the development of strategies for the management and promotion of culture with reference to the participation of local communities.
 She is a member of the “Association of Heritage Consultants” and from 2013, she has been actively involved in the planning and legislation of the first Cultural Heritage Park in Greece, The Parrhasian Heritage Park of the Peloponnese, which is under designation process as a protected landscape.